 Let’s look at the rankings that will help you figure out where your travel budget will go the furthest:

 You can already see a pattern emerging.
-Eastern European countries generally offer the best value to travellers.
+Eastern European countries generally offer the best value to travelers.
 There’s no shortage of scenic and historic attractions; and for those who love the party scene, there’s tons of vibrant nightlife to enjoy.
 So, although you may not know too much about Skopje or Yerevan, that doesn’t mean your budget holiday to these destinations won’t be action-packed.

 On the other end of the scale, we have Northern and Western Europe with its high cost of living – but if price isn’t your primary deciding factor, there are unique experiences to enjoy.
 After all, a cruise down a Norwegian fjord or a view of the Northern Lights from Iceland might be expensive, but it’s still the experience of a lifetime.
+Just make sure you don’t fall for some of the well-known tourist traps, as that’s one surefire way to drain your budget really fast.

 How Do European Capitals in Different Regions Rank?

-As a traveler who is out to the see a little more of the world, you’ll probably want to explore more than one country and travel as widely as you can within the region you’ve chosen to tour.
+As a traveler who is out to see a little more of the world, you’ll probably want to explore more than one country and travel as widely as you can within the region you’ve chosen to tour.

 In fact, the best part of bus and train travel in Europe is that it allows you to visit many different countries relatively quickly and for very cheap.
 For example, did you know that you can visit 15 European capitals on a budget of less than $400?